lit/lit/.changeset/kind-insects-shake.md

 ---
-"lit-html": patch
+'lit-html': patch
-"lit": patch
+'lit': patch
 ---

-feat(lit-html/directives/when.ts): improve typing
+Improve typing for the `when` directive.